vahtyah/LeetCodeSolutions/Recursion/Backtracking/README.md

 [0046.
 Permutations](/Backtracking%2F0046.%20Permutations): Find all unique permutations of a given array

+[0077.
+Combinations](/Recursion%2FBacktracking%2F0077.%20Combinations): Return all combinations of k elements from a set of n

 [0216.
 Combination Sum III](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Backtracking/0216.%20Combination%20Sum%20III): Find all valid combinations of `k` numbers that sum up to `n`.

 [1079.
 Letter Tile Possibilities](/Backtracking%2F1079.%20Letter%20Tile%20Possibilities): Given a letter tile set, find the number of distinct letter combinations